Architectural project

 Presentation:

-As contemporary architecture becomes increasingly assimilated to a commodity, the project studio “REAAC.
-Recherches économiques appliquées à l’architecture contemporaine” project studio is interested in studying the relationships that gravitate between architectural production and its economic dimension.
+At a time when contemporary architecture is increasingly seen as a commodity, the “REAAC.
+Recherches économiques appliquées à l’architecture contemporaine” project studio is interested in exploring the relationships that gravitate between architectural production and its economic dimension.
 To this end, the studio explores the possibility of architectural design, taking as its starting point the economic question as a formal producer, and its material and usage dimensions.

 The studio’s work is based on exploring the possibility of designing an architectural project (by rehabilitating, elevating or rebuilding) that takes into account the specifics of a commission, a program and questions the conceptual and operational tools for its projection.